erickTepale/Maven.LearnerLab/README.md

 -
 ### Part 8.0 - Create and Test `Instructors` singleton
 * Use `Part 7` as a reference.
-* Create a `Instructors` singleton which represents the set of instructors at ZipCodeWilmington.
+* Create a `Instructors` singleton which represents the set of instructors at io.zipcoder.interfaces.ZipCodeWilmington.
 * Create a `TestInstructors` class.

 -
-### Part 9.1 - Create `ZipCodeWilmington` Class
+### Part 9.1 - Create `io.zipcoder.interfaces.ZipCodeWilmington` Class
-* Create a `ZipCodeWilmington` singleton.
+* Create a `io.zipcoder.interfaces.ZipCodeWilmington` singleton.
 	* The class should declare a field that references the instance of `Students` called `students`.
 	* The class should declare a field that references the instance of `Instructors` called `instructors`.
 	* The class should define a method `hostLecture` which makes use of a `Teacher teacher, double numberOfHours` parameter to host a `lecture` to the composite `personList` field in the `students` reference.